-How to encourage citizens to participate in politics - SWI swissinfo.ch
+How to encourage citizens to participate in politics

 But turnout is not higher among Swiss expats compared with the electorate at home, despite their increasing interest to register for votes and elections.
 Slow postal services in some countries are often blamed for the low turnout.

-Therefore, the OSA has been pushing for the implementation of online voting for all expats around the world.
+Therefore, the OSA has been pushing for the implementation of online voting for all expats around the worldexternal link.

 Progress has been steady but slow and in October only around half the expats who’ve registered will be able to cast their ballot electronically.